ADelRosarioH/jobsity-chat-challenge/README.md

 # Requirements

 - [x] Allow registered users to log in and talk with other users in a chatroom.
-    - Users can register a new account and logging in into the chatroom.
+    - Users can register a new account and log in into the chatroom.

 - [x] Allow users to post messages as commands into the chatroom with the following format /stock=stock_code
-    - the /stock command is handled asynchronously, if the app don't understand the command a message is displayed.
+    - the /stock command is handled asynchronously, if the app doesn't understand the command a message is displayed.

 - [x] Create a decoupled bot that will call an API using the stock_code as a parameter (https://stooq.com/q/l/?s=aapl.us&f=sd2t2ohlcv&h&e=csv, here aapl.us is the